American Institute of Architects: Professionalism

 AIA members actively contribute to their profession and communities by participating in various professional interest areas, ranging from design to regional and urban development.
 They also engage with professional academies that foster the generation of new ideas and responses.
 Local components provide support to younger professionals through programs such as the Intern Development Program, Architect Registration Exam preparation courses, and employment referral services.

 AIA organizes the AIA Conference on Architecture & Design, held annually in late spring or early summer, which attracts the largest gathering of architects worldwide.

 Public education

 AIA attempts to meet the needs and interests of the nation's architects and the public by raising public awareness of the value of architecture and the importance of good design.
 To mark AIA's 150th anniversary and to showcase how members have helped shape the built environment, AIA and Harris Interactive released findings from a public poll that asked Americans to name their favorite 150 works of architecture, America's Favorite Architecture.

 Honors and awards

 AIA recognizes individuals and organizations for outstanding achievements in support of the architecture profession and AIA.
+Awards include the Next LA Merit Award, the Next Design Award, and the Next Design Honor Award.